-On 12 March 2018, the Company has acquired all of the issued capital of Immersive VR Education Limited for a consideration of €15,000,000 which was settled by issuing 133,089,739 Ordinary Shares in the Company incurred expenses totalling €28,809 as part of the transaction.
+On 12 March 2018, the Company has acquired all of the issued capital of Immersive VR Education Limited for a consideration of €15,000,000 which was settled by issuing 133,089,739 Ordinary Shares in the Company.
+The Company incurred expenses totalling €28,809 as part of the transaction.

+Country of Proportion of

+incorporation and equity shares held

-Name Country of incorporation and residence Nature of business Proportion of equity shares held by the company Immersive VR Education Limited Ireland Virtual Reality Technology 100%
+Name residence Nature of business by the company

+Virtual Reality

+Immersive VR Education Limited Ireland Technology 100%